freelancerwebro/logs-service/README.md

 # Logs Service
-Implementation of a Logs Service with PHP 8.2, Symfony 7 and MySQL.
+Implementation of a Logs Service with PHP 8.2, Symfony 7 and MySQL 8.

 ## Requirements
 - git